 A fun and inexpensive way to spend a day in Disney World is to visit and explore the many beautiful Disney Resorts.

-The resorts are free to walk around and explore, plus they are all themed in a different way, boast beautiful decor and many offer various activities, especially around the holidays.
+The resorts are free to walk around and explore, plus they are all themed in a different way, boast beautiful decor and many offer some surprising activities, especially around the holidays.

 One of our favorite things to do when visiting the Disney Resorts is to check out the different and exciting modes of transportation they offer.